 We are committed to recruiting, training and retaining the best talent we can find.
 We are proud to have been a pioneer in some areas of employee benefits, including providing six months paid parental leave for all employees.
-We remain a member of the 30% Club, a business-led organisation committed to accelerating progress towards better gender balance at all levels of organisations.
+In 2024, our annual Voice of Aviva survey showed exceptional levels of engagement, with 91% of colleagues saying they would recommend Aviva as an employer.
+In 2024, we were accredited as a Great Place to WorkTM in the UK, Ireland and Canada.
+This accreditation recognises the very best employers and supports our ambition to retain and attract the best talent.